nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 1. Create config map from configuration file

-vi max_allowed_packet.cnf
+$ vi max_allowed_packet.cnf
 [mysqld]
 max_allowed_packet = 64M

-$ kubectl create configmap mariadb-config --from-file=max_allowed_packet.cnf
+$ kubectl create configmap mariadb2-config \
+  --from-file=max_allowed_packet.cnf
 configmap/mariadb-config created

 $ kubectl get configmap mariadb-config

-Note: You can define a key other than the file name to use in the data section of your ConfigMap when using the --from-file argument:
+Note: you can define a key other than the file name to use in the data section of your ConfigMap when using the --from-file argument:

-$ kubectl create configmap mariadb-config --from-file=max_pkts_allowed=max_allowed_packet.cnf
+$ kubectl create configmap \
+  mariadb-config \
+  --from-file=mycnf=max_allowed_packet.cnf
+configmap/mariadb-config created

 2. Create from CLI:

-$ kubectl create configmap mariadb-config --from-literal=mariadb.max_allowed_packet=64M
+$ kubectl create configmap \
+  mariadb-config \
+  --from-literal=mariadb.max_allowed_packet=64M
+configmap/maria-config created
 ```
 71. How use the secret created on the above questions?
 ```